pingcap/docs/join-reorder.md

 Therefore, the optimizer needs an algorithm to determine the join order.
 Currently, the following two Join Reorder algorithms are used in TiDB:

 - The greedy algorithm: among all the nodes participating in the join, TiDB selects the table with the least rows to estimate its join result with each of the other tables respectively, and then selects the pair with the smallest join result.
-After that, TiDB continues the similar process to the next round of selection and join, until all the nodes have completed the join.
+After that, TiDB continues the similar process to select and join other nodes for the next round, until all the nodes have completed the join.
-- The dynamic programming algorithm: among all nodes participating in the join, TiDB enumerates all possible Join orders and selects the optimal Join order.
+- The dynamic programming algorithm: among all nodes participating in the join, TiDB enumerates all possible join orders and selects the optimal join order.

-## Example of the greedy algorithm
+## Example: the greedy algorithm of Join Reorder

-Take the three tables above (t1, t2, and t3) as an example.
+Take the preceding three tables (t1, t2, and t3) as an example.

 First, TiDB obtains all the nodes that participates in the join operation, and sorts the nodes in the ascending order of row numbers.